 Maximum course duration shown.
 Total indicative fee based on maximum duration.
 May be completed in 3-4 EFTSL.

-- The Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students too.
+- Research Training Program (RTP) Scholarship is usually only offered to domestic students, but in very rare circumstances, can be offered to international students as well

-- The Melbourne Research Scholarship (MRS) is available to both domestic and international students
+- Melbourne Research Scholarships are available to both domestic and international students